emdgroup-liquid/liquid/src/liquid/components/ld-file-upload/readme.md

 ### `updateUploadItem(uploadItem: UploadItem) => Promise<void>`

-Accepts a file from component consumer (name, progress, state etc.) and updates the upload item state.
+Accepts a file from component consumer (name, progress, state etc.) and updates the upload item state of items that have been added already.

 #### Returns